DevMountain/Continuum/README.md

 6. Refactor the `UITableViewDataSource` methods to populate the tableView with the new `dataSource` property.
 If you get any errors in your `cellForRowAt` about mismatching type, optionally cast your post as a Post (let post = dataSource[indexPath.row] as?
 Post).
     *(note: you will also have to update your `prepareForSegue` to use the `dataSouce` property as well)
 7. In `ViewWillAppear` set the results array equal to the `PostController.shared.posts`.
+8. In `ViewDidLoad` set the Search Bar's delegate property equal to `self`
-8. Adopt the UISearchBarDelegate protocol in an extension on `PostListTableViewController`, and implement the `searchBar(_:textDidChange:)` function.
+9. Adopt the UISearchBarDelegate protocol in an extension on `PostListTableViewController`, and implement the `searchBar(_:textDidChange:)` function.
 Within the function, using the .filter method, filter `PostController.shared.posts` using the `Post` object's  `matches(searchTerm: String)` function and setting the `resultsArray` equal to the results of the filter.
 Call `tableView.reloadData()` at the end of this function.
-9. Now if you notice, if you search for something, but then delete all text in the searchBar, our tableView is empty.
-Create an if-else statement that will check if searchText is not empty.
-Move the code we used to filter in the case that searchText is not empty.
-Otherwise, set `resultsArray` equal to `PostController.shared.posts` then reload the tableView.
 10. Implement the `searchBarCancelButtonClicked(_ searchBar:)`  function, using it to set the results array equal to `PostController.shared.posts` then reload the table view.
 You should also set the searchBar's text equal to an empty String and resign its first responder.
 This will return the feed back to its normal state of displaying all posts when the user cancels a search.
 11. Implement the `searchBarSearchButtonClicked` and resign the searchBar's first responder.
 12. Implement the `searchBarTextDidBeginEditing` and set `isSearching` to `true`.
 13. Implement the `searchBarTextDidEndEditing`, set `isSearching` to `false`, and set the text in the search bar to an empty string.
-14. In `ViewDidLoad` set the Search Bar's delegate property equal to `self`
+14. Now if you notice, if you search for something, but then delete all text in the searchBar, our tableView is empty.
+In our `searchBar(_:textDidChange:)`, create an if-else statement that will check if searchText is not empty.
+Move the code we used to filter into the case that searchText is not empty.
+Otherwise, set `resultsArray` equal to `PostController.shared.posts` then reload the tableView.

 Add Several Posts with a variety of captions and comments.
 Test whether you can successfully search the posts using the search bar.